 Currency is really important and the reasons are twofold.
 Firstly, since the Korean War, the US Dollar has been declining against most of the rest of the world’s currencies.
 Again, nothing to do with the United States, but rather the rest of the world’s currencies have caught up with them economically in many ways.
 Where once the Russian Ruble was joked about, today it is fine currency.
 People used to joke about the Shekel and look at the Shekel now.
 So you see that the rest of the world has done quite well and, as such, their currencies have done quite well.
 So I think it’s very important for most investors, just economically as another way to profit, to have a significant amount of non-US Dollar exposure.

 For someone who lives in Israel it is doubly important because you’re living in Shekels, so your investments will be in a foreign currency, but you’re pulling that money out in Shekels.
 So you need to be sure that you are hedged against the continued strength of the Shekel, which is something investors don’t pay nearly enough attention to.
-I had a prospect come meet me about 3 years ago, and they were making Aliyah and they had saved a million dollars.
+I had a prospect come meet me a few years ago, they were making Aliyah and they had saved a million dollars.
 They said, we don’t want to work and maybe we will tutor or teach English in Jerusalem.
 That was their plan.
 Not a particularly great Aliyah plan.
 Anyway, they wanted to live off the one million dollars, but they wanted to also travel and go back home to see the kids often, so they were going to spend a lot of money.
 They came when the Shekel was around 4 to the Dollar, or 4 million Shekels.
 Well, it wasn’t long before the value of their portfolio was right around just about 3.2 million shekels, so they lost 20% of the value of their money and that was huge for them.
 They couldn’t make any of the plans they wanted to as they had, in essence, lost 20% of their net worth and they actually moved back to the US.
 Had they been smarter about things (and followed my advice), they certainly could have hedged that, and the currency volatility wouldn’t have been nearly as much.

 10) What are the safest and riskiest investments people can choose to invest in right now?